Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 We have the `@array_api_compatible` decorator, which parametrizes `xp` with the available backends that we have for testing.
-We have also written three new assertions - `assert_close`, `assert_equal` and `assert_less` -
+We have also written three new array-agnostic assertions - `xp_assert_close`, `xp_assert_equal` and `xp_assert_less` -
 which incorporate checks for matching namespaces and dtypes.
 If any tests use results or input data from NumPy, we convert everything to the `xp` namespace before using these assertions.
-The assertions make use of functions from `xp` where possible which helps to avoid device transfers.
+The assertions make use of functions from `xp` where possible which helps to minimise the amount of device transfers.

-Other than that, we make similar changes to those in the production functions so that every test works with all of the backends we test with.
+Other than that, we make similar changes to those in the production functions so that every test works with all of the backends with which we test.
 Finally, for tests of functions which hit compiled code, we add the `@skip_if_array_api_gpu` decorator.

 Here is what that looks like for one of the Discrete Sine and Cosine Transforms tests: